 Turns out we always were.
 But now it’s official.
-Our entire antique line is Forest Stewardship Council® certified by the Rainforest Alliance.
+Our entire antique line is Forest Stewardship Council® certified by Preferred by Nature.
 We didn’t have to strain to meet the conditions for it.
 As it turns out, we were doing things the right way from the beginning.
 That means low ecological impact all the way from the source to the finished building just as we and the FSC® intended.

 Some of the benefits of FSC®

-All of our Antique Reclaimed Wood products are certified as FSC® Recycled by the Rainforest Alliance.
+All of our Antique Reclaimed Wood products are certified as FSC® Recycled by Preferred by Nature.
 FSC® is an independent, non-governmental, not for profit organization established to promote the responsible management of the world’s forests.

 Look for FSC® certified products